 Professional License / Certification (Only for Technical and Vocational Teaching)

-After gaining a PhD in the area of specialization and relevant teaching experience, the next step is obtaining a teaching license.
+The next step is obtaining a teaching license after gaining a PhD in specialisation and relevant teaching experience.
 However, a license is only needed if you plan to teach in a vocational or technical field, such as education, health, and accounting.